 In the year 2006 the Two Cranes Aikido martial arts and fitness studio moved into the former Maple Leaf Superfoods grocery store building at 8512 20th Ave NE, in the block just south of the trailer-park-to-townhouses development.

 For more than sixty years since the grocery store was built in 1954, there has been a vast parking lot on its south side along NE 85th Street, just across 20th Ave NE from the present Growler Guys.
 Now, like the trailer park which was once in an outside-the-city-limits area with a lot of space, the former grocery store parking lot is succumbing to pressures of density and demand for housing in Seattle.
-Plans are for a six-story building on the corner of NE 85th Street and 20th Ave NE, with underground parking, retail at the sidewalk level and apartments of various sizes in the building.
+Plans are for a six-story building on the northeast corner of NE 85th Street and 20th Ave NE, with underground parking, retail at the sidewalk level and apartments of various sizes in the building.

 The formerly rural edges of western Wedgwood along the highway which became Lake City Way NE, containing auto courts and roadhouses, now typifies the growth of Seattle with urban housing forms of townhouses and apartments.